 A partnership of foundation and Dept. of Human Services works to improve outcomes for foster youth as they age out of care.
 Focus is on: education, employment, housing, transportation, health and social and community engagement.

-Michigan Foster Youth in Transition Website
+Michigan Foster Youth in Transition ADDITIONAL RESOURCES!

-This Web site created with the help of foster youth in Michigan provides a wealth of information about resources available to foster youth as well as information about obtaining vital documents, health, transportation, legal issues and the opportunity to get involved with other foster youth and foster youth alumni.
+This website created with the help of foster youth in Michigan provides a wealth of information about resources available to foster youth as well as information about obtaining vital documents, health, transportation, legal issues and the opportunity to get involved with other foster youth and foster youth alumni.

 Michigan Bureau of Services for Blind Persons